jasonjac2/OneMoreWiki/Home.md

 3. Right-click the downloaded installer msi and choose Properties, then tick the Unblock box and click OK
 4. Run the installer
 5. Run OneNote and enjoy

+If you have issues, see the quick [trouble shooting guide](Troubleshooting).
+If that doesn't solve your issue then please [submit a new ticket](https://github.com/stevencohn/OneMore/issues/new/choose).

 <a name="keys"></a>
 ## Key Shortcut Bindings